 2. Disable background activity

-Mobile apps like Facebook, Instagram, and other popular social media networks are likely operating in the background of your phone and consuming data, even if you are not using them at the moment.
+Mobile apps like Facebook, Instagram, and other popular social media networks are likely operating in the background of your phone and consuming wireless data, even if you are not using them at the moment.
 Some apps allow you to turn this off, but not all of them.
 In such cases, it might be best to go into your settings.

 For iOS users, you can follow this procedure:

 - Tap on “General”

 - Tap “Background App Refresh” and select which apps you want turned off, or even turn them all off if you need to.

 - Select “Data Usage”

 - Tap on “Restrict background data.”
 Depending on your device, you can also revoke and give permission to specific apps.